AlexeyMarg/ML_models/README.md

 - normal_equation.py - solution of linear regression with use of normal equation
 - gradient_descent.py - solution of linear regression with use of gradient descent
 - stochastic_gradient_descent.py - stochastic gradient search and mini-batch gradient search
+- regularization.py - examples of ridge (add l2 norm of parameters vector to MSE) and lasso regularization (add l1 norm of parameters vector to MSE)